Citroën DS: Pallas

-Station wagon, Familiale, and ambulance
+Station wagon, Familiale, and Ambulance

 A station wagon version was introduced in 1958.
-It was known by different names in individual markets (Break in France, Safari, and Estate in the UK, Wagon in the US, and Citroën Australia used the terms Safari and Station-Wagon).
+It was known by different names in individual markets (Break in France; Safari, and Estate in the UK; Wagon in the US, and Safari and Station-Wagon in Australia).
 It had a steel roof to support the standard roof rack.
 'Familiales' had a rear seat mounted further back in the cabin, with three folding seats between the front and rear squabs.
 The standard Break had two side-facing seats in the main load area at the back.

 The Ambulance configuration was similar to that of the Break, but with a 60/30 split in the rear folding seat to accommodate a stretcher.
 A 'Commerciale' version was also available for a time.

 The Safari saw use as a camera car, notably by the BBC.
 The hydropneumatic suspension produces an unusually steady platform for filming while driving.

 Convertible

-A convertible was offered from 1958 until 1973.
-The Décapotable Cabriolet d'Usine (factory convertible) were built by French carrossier Henri Chapron, for the Citroën dealer network.
-It was an expensive car and only 1,365 were sold.
+A model "décapotable"convertible was offered from Fall 1960 until Summer 1971.
+The Cabriolet, model listed as "Décapotable" in Citroën brochures (cabriolet de série) were built by French carrossier Henri Chapron, for the Citroën dealer network.
+It was an expensive car and only approximately 1,400 units were sold.
 These DS convertibles used a special frame which was reinforced on the side members and rear suspension swingarm bearing box, similar to, but not identical to the Break (Station Wagon) frame.